-- Meal is not included in tricycle tour.
+- The meal is not included in the tricycle tour.

-- December to February are cold months in Batanes make sure to bring jacket or shawl.
+- December to February are cold months in Batanes make sure to bring a jacket or shawl.

-- Smart has strong connection in some part of Batanes.
+- Smart has a strong connection in some parts of Batanes.

 Tour rates: Maximum passengers for the tricycle are only three.
 Right now their basic standard rate for this tour is: